nekonaute/roborobo3/README.md

 This is version 3 of Roborobo!

-Roborobo! runs mostly on Linux and Mac, and its only dependencies are: Boost (header-only) and SDL2.
+Roborobo only dependencies are: Boost (header-only) and SDL2.
+Roborobo is used on a daily basis on Linux and MacOS X. It was also tested on various systems, including RaspberryPi, Pandora, MS Windows, Linux in Virtual Box and several Linux-based clusters.

 Installation
 ============